aelzenaar/ncea-notes/README.md

 5. Algebra (91577). a set of notes entitled [_Solutions_](L3%20Maths/Algebra/solutions.pdf) designed for self-study for scholarship students
    (with [full answers to exercises](L3%20Maths/Algebra/solutions2.pdf)).
 There are a number of sections for further reading beyond the required material, and a great deal of geometry.
 6. Conic sections (91573). a [set of notes](L3%20Maths/Geometry/geometry.pdf) in the form of a sequence of exercises.
+Solutions can be found [here](L3%20Maths/Geometry/geometry_with_solutions.pdf).
 This is currently a work in progress.

 I also have [a document](L3%20Maths/Exams/exam-practice-qns.pdf) containing some additional exam practice questions (without solutions).
 Use at your own risk.